 Create an email and internet use policy

-Email and internet technologies have undoubtedly brought a whole host of opportunities and efficiencies to businesses.
-But, they have also introduced a range of problems and threats of cybercrime that you will need to manage
+The internet and internet technologies have undoubtedly brought a whole host of opportunities and efficiencies to businesses.
+But, they have also introduced a range of problems and threats that you will need to manage.
+Implementing IT usage policies can help you minimise some of these risks.
+For example:

 • Malware infections.
-For instance, Google's Safer Browsing service uncovers thousands of unsafe sites every day.
+For instance, Google's Safer Browsing service uncover thousands of unsafe sites every day.
 Your policy should detail what kinds of sites your staff should avoid.

 • Misuse of staff time.
 Browsing personal websites like Facebook can hit an employee's performance.
-They could be wasting hundreds of hours each year, so your policy needs to set out what's acceptable.
+They could be wasting an hour a day, so your policy needs to set out what's acceptable.

 • Misuse of company resources.
 Are your staff storing music files on your server, or crippling your internet connection by downloading movies?
 Your policy should clearly describe what isn't allowed.

 • Liability.
-Inappropriate or illegal content on your network - especially pornography, racist or sexist material - can create a hostile work environment and could ultimately result in a lawsuit.
+Inappropriate content on your network - especially pornography - can create a hostile work environment and ultimately a lawsuit.
 It's good for your policy to explain the issues at hand, so employees understand why following it is important.

 Writing your email and internet use policy may not be an easy task.
 You need to balance the needs of your network and any legal requirements with the recognition that the internet is a part of your employees' everyday life.